bitpay/cordova-plugin-qrscanner/readme.md

 QRScanner.scan(callback);
 ```

 Sets QRScanner to "watch" for valid QR codes.
 Once a valid code is detected, it's contents are passed to the callback, and scanning is toggled off.
 If `QRScanner.prepare()` has not been called, this method performs that setup as well.
-The video preview does not need to be visible for scanning to function.
+On platforms other than iOS, the video preview must be visible for scanning to function.

 ```js
 QRScanner.cancelScan(function(status){